The symplectic arc algebra is formal: The symplectic arc algebra

 The existence of rescaled parallel transport is sufficient to associate to any closed exact Lagrangian submanifold $L \subset \scrY_k^{t_0}$ lying over any regular value $t_0 \in \Conf^{2k}_0(\bC)$ and an embedded path $\gamma: [0,1] \rightarrow \Conf^{2k}_0(\bC)$ with $\gamma(0) = t_0$ and $\gamma(1) = t_1$ a Lagrangian $\Phi_{\gamma}(L) \subset \scrY_k^{t_1}$, well-defined up to Hamiltonian isotopy.
 This is sufficient to conclude that the compact exact Fukaya category of a regular fibre of $\chi_k$ does not depend, up to quasi-equivalence, on the choice of regular fibre.

 Let $\chi_{loc} = a^2+b^2+c^2$ denote the map appearing on the right side of the diagram of Lemma \ref{th:2-coincide}, defined with respect to a holomorphic trivialisation of the normal bundle of the critical locus of a fibre where two eigenvalues co-incide.
 Since $\chi_{loc}$ has non-degenerate Hessian in normal directions to the critical locus, the function re$(\chi_{loc})$ is Morse-Bott.
-The stable manifold of the negative gradient flow $-\nabla(\textrm{re}(\chi_{loc}))$ is the vanishing cycle of the degeneration.
+The stable manifold of the negative gradient flow $-\nabla(\textrm{re}(\chi_{loc}))$ is the Lefschetz thimble of the degeneration, whose intersection with a regular fibre is (by definition) the vanishing cycle of the degeneration.
 Since the gradient flow of re$(f)$ is the Hamiltonian flow of im$(f)$, in particular preserves the symplectic form, this vanishing cycle defines a co-isotropic subspace of the regular fibre $\scrY_k$, which is an $S^2$-bundle over the critical locus.

 There is a delicacy at this point, since (rescaled) parallel transport maps for $\Omega$ are defined on compact sets, but not on the entire fibre, which means that the co-isotropic is strictly only defined as an $S^2$-bundle over compact subsets of the critical locus $\scrY_{k-1} = \mathrm{Crit}(\scrY_k^{t_0})$, where $t_0$ is a tuple of eigenvalues $(0,0,t_3,\ldots, t_{2k})$ with the $t_i \in \bC^*$ pairwise distinct.
 Nonetheless, this implies that any closed Lagrangian submanifold $L\subset \scrY_{k-1}$ has an associated vanishing cycle, diffeomorphic to $L \times S^2$, in a nearby smooth fibre $\scrY_k^t$ with $t=(-\epsilon, \epsilon, t_3,\ldots, t_{2k})$.